-With the job description at hand, it’s time to go searching for candidates.
+With the job description ready, it’s time to start the search for candidates.
 Depending on the company, the vacancy can be advertised internally or externally.
-We’ve already discussed the benefits of both internal and external recruitment on this blog before, but let’s do a quick recap:
+The benefits of both recruitment ways are many, but these are the main advantages for each:

 Internal recruitment benefits

-- You offer career growth for your current team, keeping them motivated
+- It’s an opportunity to offer career growth for your current team, keeping them motivated

 - It’s cheaper and faster than external recruitment

 - The risk of getting someone who’s not suitable for the job is lower

 - It’s a way of reinforcing and promoting your culture and values

 External recruitment benefits

 - That’s an opportunity to find new ideas and points of views